 Your doctor will talk about treatment options if DME is close to the central part of your eye and affects your vision.
 The first thing they’ll suggest is to control your blood sugar.
 They may also recommend these treatments to repair damage to the retina:

 - Anti-inflammatory treatments.
-Steroid injections ease inflammation in the eye.
+Steroid shots ease inflammation in the eye.

 - Laser.
 Doctors use laser-guided heat to repair leaking blood vessels in your retina.